Skip to main content

 3. Consider prioritising your tasks

-Though all of your tasks will be in your To Do section (or another name you’ve decided to go with), that doesn’t stop you from prioritising them.
-Use colours or labels to clearly show which tasks should be focused on first.
-This will help your workflow by making sure that tasks that the completion of other tasks depend on get done.
+Though all of your tasks will start in your ‘To Do’ section (or another name you’ve decided to go with), that doesn’t stop you from prioritising them.
+Use colours or labels to clearly show which tasks your team should focus on first.
+This will help your workflow by reducing the number of tasks blocked by other tasks that should have been completed first, and ensuring urgent work is seen to as soon as possible.

-4. Put limits on how much work is in-progress at one time
+4. Put limits on how much work is in progress at one time

 5. Take on tasks you wouldn’t usually tackle